eirikblekesaune/nannou-workshop-trondheim/p1/README.md

 When working with this part we will start seeing some of the aspects to the Rust programming language that makes it stand out from many other programming languages used in the industry today.
 In the beginning of the exercises we won't be seeing any change with graphics, but the code...my oh my... that's gonna get some sweet improvements.

+If you already are comfortable with Rust concepts like `struct`, `impl`, defining your own functions etc.  please feel free to jump ahead to the [next part](./p2/README.md).

 ## Learning goals
 When we are done with this part of the workshop, you will have a basic understanding of these topics:
 * Structure data using using `struct`